gatsbyjs/gatsby/docs/tutorial/wordpress-source-plugin-tutorial.md

 ### Creating pages for each blog post.

-In Part 7 of the tutorial, the first step in creating pages in creating slugs for the markdown files.
-Since we are using WordPress and not Markdown files, we can grab the slugs that get returned from our API call to the WordPress source.
-We can skip creating slugs, since we already have them.
+In Part 7 of the tutorial, the first step in creating pages is creating slugs for the markdown files.
+Since we are using WordPress and not Markdown files, you can grab the slugs that get returned from your API call to the WordPress source.
+You can skip creating slugs, since you already have them.

 Open up your `gatsby-node.js` file in the root of your project (it should be blank except for some comments) and add the following: